CUCentralAdvancement/giving-site-user-guide/fund_manager/vanity-urls.md

 The Vanity URL will consist of four parts:

+- **Type:** This is akin to a "tags" field and used to group the URLs into categories.
+It will likely consist of where the link is redirecting to.
 - **Source:** The Short URL, e.g. https://giving.cu.edu/fund-me
 - **Destination:** The URL where users will be redirected to, e.g. https://giving.cu.edu/fund/a-rather-long-fund-name
 - **Owner:** The email of the requester.
 This is used for communication about the status of the Vanity URL